 The Intex Excursion is moderately durable.
 For most people who need to be able to get on calm water, it is going to do well.
 It is durable enough to fish from and have kids moving around in.
 We would probably not take it down a rocky river, for that you need something that is quite a bit more expensive.

-Should I wear a lifejacket in a raft like this?
+Should I wear a lifejacket in a kayak like this?

 Yes, always.
 You just never know when you have an accident, or get hit with a big wake from a passing boat that overtakes you.
 We recommend a paddling-specific lifejacket, because they provide more range-of-motion for you to paddle and maneuver in.

 How Best to Inflate the Intex Excursion?

 We like to use an air compression, some of which are custom-made for inflatable rafts.
 You need to be careful when inflating, because overinflating can cause a very loud and potentially harmful explosion, which will also ruin the raft.

 Set the raft on a flat piece of group, completely spread out.
 Then, go around the raft inflating each chamber to about 50% full.
 Repeat, go around again, this time inflating to the recommended PSI.